egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 * product owners - discussing how the product should work
 * end-users - understanding their needs and where they would get most value

-Obviously we could dive deeper, but the main point is that *effort* is not one dimensional and involves a lot of human factors beside "typing code".
+We could dive deeper, but the main point is that *effort* is not one dimensional and involves a lot of human factors beside "typing code".

 # Change in effort